-In addition to working hard to build and renovate the building, the congregation remains faithful to Ukrainian traditions.
-The church seeks to preserve Ukrainian culture in the modern day by inviting the local community learn about the culture through various programs and by continuing to practice some of the traditions of their ancestors.
+Today the church seeks to preserve and celebrate Ukrainian culture by hosting various community programs and continuing to practice some of the traditions of their ancestors.
 A cultural heritage center in the basement of the church displays handmade items, sometimes made by a member of the congregation, for visitors to gain an understanding of Ukrainian art.
 The art of creating pysanka, highly decorated Easter eggs, has survived in the church to the 21st century.
 Classes on how to paint the eggs are taught at the church each March.
 Ukrainian songs and dances are standard features of celebrations and dedications at Sts.
 Peter and Paul.

 Reverend Timothy Tomson wrote in 1994 that “sacred tradition means that we have a living connection with the entire past experience of the 19 centuries of church history…” reinforcing the notion that tradition is of the utmost importance to Orthodox Christians.
 Sts.
 Peter and Paul Ukrainian Orthodox Church today strives to practice its historic faith and keep traditions of Ukrainian-Americans alive well into the future.